How to Get Rid of Sciatica Pain: Solutions from Back Experts

 While it’s important to avoid activities that might make things worse, you do want to keep moving, says Marko.
 “Research now advises against bed rest.
 You want to move without overdoing it.”

 A physical therapist can help you figure out what movements are safe and beneficial to do.
 For example, certain motions—squatting, performing a deadlift, or doing anything that involves bending forward at the waist—can be really aggravating.
 Light spine and hamstring stretching, low-impact activities like biking and swimming, and core work can help.
 “In general, we need the nerve to calm down a bit and to strengthen the muscles of your spine, pelvis, and hips,” Marko says.
+(You can try these sciatica stretches to find relief too.)

 “Within a week to 10 days, about 80 percent of patients with mild to moderate sciatica are going to be doing much better,” Dr. Regan says.
 Within four to six weeks, you should be able to return to your regular activities—with the caveat that you’ll need to be careful about straining your back to avoid triggering sciatica again.